jngaravitoc/Garavito-Camargo/02_research.md

 ### [Quantifying the impact of the Large Magellanic Cloud on the structure of the Milky Way’s dark matter halo using Basis Function Expansions](./mwlmc_bfe)

+In this paper, we used a method, call Basis Function Expansions (BFE), to quantify the perturbations created by the LMC on the MW's DM halo.
+We found that the LMC induces a strong dipole (l=1 mode) which corresponds to the displacement in position and velocity of the inner MW's halo (<30 kpc) relative to the outer halo.
+As such, the shape of the MW's halo is not accurately captured by axisymmetric ellipsoids, such as oblate, triaxial, or prolate.
+On the other hand, the BFE accurately represents all the perturbations in the halo, including the DM wake induced by the LMC.
+We also implement a method to truncate the BFE by computing the S/N of each coefficient (see Appendix B).
+In the video below you can see a 3d render of the perturbations caused by the LMC.
+The contours represent DM overdensities in the halo.

 <iframe src="https://player.vimeo.com/video/462912670" width="640" height="477"
 frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe>
 <p><a href="https://vimeo.com/462912670">The Galaxy response to the LMC</a> from